RylanSchaeffer/FieteLab-RIBP/README.md

 -----

-This code corresponds to our AISTATS 2021 submission.
+This code corresponds to our [ICML 2021 publication](https://proceedings.mlr.press/v162/schaeffer22a.html).

 ![](01_prior/results/a=10.78_b=2.3/ibp_recursion_a=10.78_b=2.3.png)